omron-sinicx/WNumMPC/README.md

 The framework of our codes is based on the work ([sriyash421/Pred2Nav](https://github.com/sriyash421/Pred2Nav)), and the codes for CADRL are based on the work ([vita-epfl/CrowdNav](https://github.com/vita-epfl/CrowdNav)).

+For the codes used in the real-robot experiment, please see `maru_exp` branch of this repository.

 <br>

 ## Tested Environment